Craniofacial Fellowship - Department of Plastic and Reconstructive Surgery Fellowships

 - Comprehensive experience in the broad scope of pediatric plastic surgery including vascular anomalies, congenital nevi, cleft lip and palate, brachial plexus, congenital hand (if interested), etc.

-- Formal weekly conference with the fellowship director to review assigned readings in core curriculum topics relating to craniofacial and pediatric plastic surgery topics.
+- Formal weekly conference with the fellowship director and pediatric faculty to review assigned readings in core curriculum topics relating to craniofacial and pediatric plastic surgery topics.

 Clinical Goals and Objectives

-- Participate in the diagnosis, planning, operative treatment, and postoperative care of craniofacial diagnoses including: craniosynostosis, midface hypoplasia, facial symmetries, Treacher Collins syndrome, Craniofacial Microsomia, congenital and traumatic orbital dysmorphologies, craniofacial clefting and orbital hypertelorism, atrophic and hypertrophic disorders such as Romberg's disease and hemifacial hypertrophy, craniofacial bony neoplasms such as fibrous dysplasia and osteomas, neurofibromatosis, vascular anomalies, post traumatic craniofacial deformities, and craniofacial exposures in cranial base surgery
+- Participate in the diagnosis, planning, operative treatment, and postoperative care of craniofacial diagnoses including: craniosynostosis, midface hypoplasia, facial symmetries, Treacher Collins syndrome, Craniofacial Microsomia, Pierre Robin sequence, congenital and traumatic orbital dysmorphologies, craniofacial clefting and orbital hypertelorism, atrophic and hypertrophic disorders such as Romberg's disease and hemifacial hypertrophy, craniofacial bony neoplasms such as fibrous dysplasia and osteomas, neurofibromatosis, vascular anomalies, post traumatic craniofacial deformities, and craniofacial exposures in cranial base surgery.

 Didactic Goals and Objectives

-- Demonstrate expertise in the construction of dental study models, orthagnathic splints, and their use in craniofacial and maxillofacial surgery
+- Demonstrate expertise in the construction of dental study models, orthognathic splints, and their use in craniofacial and maxillofacial surgery.

-While at least one clinical research project leading to presentation and publication is expected during the fellowship year, significant basic and applied basic science research opportunities are available and highly encouraged.
-For those interested, research experience can be obtained in one of three nationally known laboratories..
+While at least one clinical research project leading to presentation and publication is expected during the fellowship year, significant clinical, translational, basic and applied basic science research opportunities are available and highly encouraged.
+For those interested, research experience can be obtained in one of several nationally known laboratories.